juniorsk8/nlookup-jquery/README.md

 # nlookup-jquery
 Nice lookup plugin for jQuery

-This plugin will help you to created quickly lookup box for you application.
+This plugin will help you to created quickly lookup box for your application.

 This use DataTable to show a nice responsive table (with alot of features like search, pagination, etc) and with magnificPopup to show in a modal form.

 Also are included bootstrap css for a nice styling :)

 ## Requeriments